GAIP

 This panel will explore the importance of data-driven decision-making and risk modellingtools in identifying and addressing protection gaps.
 The panel aims to highlight the need for robust data and modelling frameworks and tools and the right talents and skill sets within the environment, which are the first steps in developing effective strategies to close protection gaps and improve overall risk resilience.

-10. Closing remarks (5.00pm – 5.10pm)
+11. Closing remarks (5.00pm – 5.10pm)

-11. Cocktail (5.30pm)
+12. Cocktail (5.30pm)

 Standing cocktail reception for Summit participants.

-*This programme tentative and subject to change
+*This programme is tentative and subject to change

 John Maroney, CEO, GAIP